TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Any of these six OO packaging principles (and other issues) may be considered when deciding how to partition software into different `TriBITS SE Packages`_.

-NOTE: This purpose of this TriBITS Developers Guide document is not teach basic software engineering so these various principles will not be expanded on further here.
+NOTE: The purpose of this TriBITS Developers Guide document is not teach basic software engineering so these various principles will not be expanded on further.
 However, interested readers are strongly encouraged to read [`Agile Software Development, 2003`_] as one of the better software engineering books out there (see http://web.ornl.gov/~8vt/readingList.html#Most_Recommended_SE_Books).